littlef00t/BoneAppetit/README.md

 ### Phase 1: User Authentication, Image Model (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-After signup, user will be directed to their profile, where a list of all their photos and brief descriptions will be (the ImageIndex component), which will be done in phase 2.
+I will also implement JSON API for dishes.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Image CRUD (3 days)
+### Phase 2: Flux Architecture and DISH CRUD (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, an Image store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Images `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Images can be created, read, edited and destroyed in the browser.
-I may or may not start working on basic styling.
-It depends on how quickly I can finish the content of this phase.
-Content is my priority right now, not styling.
+After the basic Flux architecture has been set up, a Dish store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Dish `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Images can be created, read, (updated as bonus?) and destroyed in the browser.

 [Details][phase-two]

-### Phase 3: Map and Map Markers(3 days)
+### Phase 3: Images (and styling of Dishes?)(1 day)

-Phase 3 adds a map to the main page.
-I'm planning on making it the application's React root component.
-You do not need to be signed in to access the map with treats in the area.
-When you click a treat/bone on the map, it takes you to the ImageIndexItem.
+Phase 3 allows the upload of images with the Dish.
+I will be using Cloudinary to store photos.
+I will also start adding styling using CSS.

 [Details][phase-three]

-### Phase 4: The Search (1-2 days)
+### Phase 4: Comments (1 day)

-I am not quite sure how I'm going to implement the search aspect yet.
-I may create a Search Index, perhaps matching searches to keywords.
-To keep it simple, I may just keep it as a drop down to search for 5-8 specific dishes in the area.
+I will be adding a new Comment Store and possible component.

 [Details][phase-four]

-### Phase 5: Styling Cleanup and Seeding (2-3 day)
+### Phase 5: Likes (1 day)

-I will be adding a lot more data to the database and more complex styling to the application.
+I will be adding a new Likes Store and possible component.

+### Bonus:
+I will be implementing a map so puppies can search for treats near their area.
+Puppies will be able to search by treats by highest ratings.
+Puppies can update their dishes.

 [phase-one]: ./docs/phases/phase1.md